Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Remove the previous logic that increased the DOM height by a fixed base plus per‑pane pixels.
 This prevented cases where the chart expanded vertically beyond its allocated space when RSI was enabled.
 File: `KLineChartComponent.jsx`.
 - Use the correct `removeIndicator({ ... })` filter form instead of passing a string id; remove by `paneId` for separate panes and by `name` for overlays.
 File: `KLineChartComponent.jsx`.

+**Result:**
-**Result:** Toggling RSI Enhanced shows/hides a dedicated RSI pane under the candles in candlestick mode.
-Currently shows a single RSI(14) line.
+- Toggling RSI Enhanced shows/hides a dedicated RSI pane under the candles in candlestick mode (single RSI(14) line).
+- Toggling EMA Touch overlays Bollinger Bands on the main pane.

 ## Layout Fix: TradingChart Height